How to pay international contractors in the Dominican Republic [2024]

 Can you pay contractors in the Dominican Republic in your home currency?

-While possible, it's advisable to pay them in DOP (Dominican Pesos) for transparency and to avoid potential currency fluctuation issues.
+It's advisable to pay Dominican contractors in DOP (Dominican pesos) for transparency and to avoid potential currency fluctuation issues.
+If you'd like to pay them in a different currency, they must agree to it in writing.

 Can you manually pay contractors in the Dominican Republic?